PBSA/peerplays/README.md

 Intro for new developers and witnesses
 ------------------------

-This is a quick introduction to get new developers and witnesses up to speed on Peerplays blockchain.
-It is intended for witnesses plannig to join a live, already deployed blockchain.
+This is a quick introduction to get new developers and witnesses up to speed on the Peerplays blockchain.
+It is intended for witnesses planning to join a live, already deployed blockchain.

 Starting A Peerplays Node
 -----------------